Quick start

 Combining functions

-In addition to the partitioning function, the @parallel decorator requires a combining function (combine_with).
+In addition to the partitioning function, the @parallel decorator requires a combining function (combine_with) to collect results and handle the reduction stage of map-reduce.

 from typing import Generator, Iterable, Tuple